-OPT-OUT/RESCIND FORM FOR STUDENTS I, the undersigned parent/guardian of (name of studen ID#, a student in the Newburgh Enlarged do not want my child featured on the district w materials, including stories supplied by the dist Or would like to rescind my previously submitted rict to local newspapers.
+OPT-OUT/RESCIND FORM FOR STUDENTS I, the undersigned parent/guardian of (name of student), ID#, a student in the Newburgh Enlarged City School District: do not want my child featured on the district website, social media accounts, or print materials, including stories supplied by the district to local newspapers.
+Or would like to rescind my previously submitted opt-out submission.
 Parent/Guardian/Eligible Student (18+) Signature Date This form should be returned to your child's teacher as soon as possible.